xeluxee/competitest.nvim/README.md

 **NOTE:** this command only converts already existing testcases files without changing CompetiTest configuration.
 To choose the storage method to use you have to [configure](#configuration) `testcases_use_single_file` option, that is false by default.
 Anyway storage method can be automatically detected when option `testcases_auto_detect_storage` is true.

 ### Run testcases
 Launch `:CompetiTestRun`.
 CompetiTest's interface will appear and you'll be able to view details about a testcase by moving the cursor over its entry.
-You can close the UI by pressing `q` or `Q`.\
+You can close the UI by pressing `q`, `Q` or `:q`.\
 If you're using a compiled language and you don't want to recompile your program launch `:CompetiTestRunNC`, where "NC" means "No Compile".\
 If you have previously closed the UI and you want to re-open it without re-executing testcases or recompiling launch `:CompetiTestRunNE`, where "NE" means "No Execute".